 Comply with New Zealand legislation and food standards

-You need to meet labelling requirements and all relevant food standards and regulations.
+You need to meet requirements and all relevant food standards and regulations.
 Legal requirements are set out in the:

 - Animal Products Act 1999